-- Districts whose clubs sponsor Service Leadership Programs (SLPs) may also have the relevant SLP Administrators with these duties.
-(10/22) - Aktion Clubs shall assist Kiwanis clubs and divisions in establishing Aktion Clubs in conjunction with community agencies or organizations that serve the needs of people with disabilities and shall promote the concept of continuing and effective sponsorship upon the part of the sponsoring Kiwanis club(s).
-(1/01) - Builders Club shall assist Kiwanis clubs in establishing Builders Clubs in junior high/ middle schools and shall promote the concept of continuing and effective sponsorship upon the part of the sponsoring Kiwanis club.
-(1/92) - Circle K shall be responsible for the proper carrying out of the Circle K District organization's administrative functions in accordance with the Kiwanis district board's approval.
-(1/92) - Key Club shall be responsible for the proper carrying out of the Key Club District organization's administrative functions in accordance with the Kiwanis district board's approval.
-(1/92) - K-Kids shall assist Kiwanis clubs in establishing K-Kids clubs in primary/elementary schools and shall promote the concept of continuing and effective sponsorship upon the part of the sponsoring Kiwanis club(s).
+- A. Districts whose clubs sponsor Service Leadership Programs (SLPs) may also have the relevant SLP Administrators with these duties.
+(10/22) - 1.
+Aktion Clubs shall assist Kiwanis clubs and divisions in establishing Aktion Clubs in conjunction with community agencies or organizations that serve the needs of people with disabilities and shall promote the concept of continuing and effective sponsorship upon the part of the sponsoring Kiwanis club(s).
+(1/01) - 2.
+Builders Club shall assist Kiwanis clubs in establishing Builders Clubs in junior high/ middle schools and shall promote the concept of continuing and effective sponsorship upon the part of the sponsoring Kiwanis club.
+(1/92) - 3.
+Circle K shall be responsible for the proper carrying out of the Circle K District organization's administrative functions in accordance with the Kiwanis district board's approval.
+(1/92) - 4.
+Key Club shall be responsible for the proper carrying out of the Key Club District organization's administrative functions in accordance with the Kiwanis district board's approval.
+(1/92) - 5.
+K-Kids shall assist Kiwanis clubs in establishing K-Kids clubs in primary/elementary schools and shall promote the concept of continuing and effective sponsorship upon the part of the sponsoring Kiwanis club(s).
 The committee also shall promote the Bring Up Grades (BUG) and Terrific Kids programs to Kiwanis clubs in the district.
-(6/15) - Appointment: The district governor shall appoint each SLP district administrator, subject to approval by the district board.
-(10/22) - Terms: The SLP Administrators shall be appointed by December 1 and shall assume responsibilities for these programs on April 1.
-However, the terms of Key Club and Circle K Administrators shall begin at the conclusion of their respective district conventions and continue to the conclusion of their succeeding convention or until their successors shall be
+(6/15)

-- approved.
+- B. Appointment: The district governor shall appoint each SLP district administrator, subject to approval by the district board.
+(10/22) - C. Terms: The SLP Administrators shall be appointed by December 1 and shall assume responsibilities for these programs on April 1.
+However, the terms of Key Club and Circle K Administrators shall begin at the conclusion of their respective district conventions and continue to the conclusion of their succeeding convention or until their successors shall be approved.
 For greater continuity and efficiency, SLP Administrators are encouraged to serve consecutive terms, for such length of time as determined by the district.
 (10/22) - D. Committee Assistance: An SLP administrator may have a committee to assist them with district operations.
-(10/22) - E. Actions: Any action taken by these committees shall be subject to review and the authority of the current Kiwanis district board of trustees under the bylaws and policies of the district.
-(10/22) - Removal: An SLP administrator may be removed by either the district governor or by Kiwanis International at its sole discretion.
-If a district administrator believes they were improperly removed pursuant to a decision made by Kiwanis International, they may request an appeal with the Youth Protection Review Committee as set forth elsewhere in procedures.
-(10/22) - G. Annual Meeting with Key Club and Circle K Administrators: Each Key Club District Administrator and Circle K District Administrator shall hold an annual meeting, either in person or virtually, with Kiwanis International staff and the District Youth Protection Manager to discuss respective Key Club and Circle K district events and activities and the status of the respective district Key Club and Circle K programs.
+If so, committee members shall be reported to Kiwanis International.
+Any action taken by these committees shall be subject to review and the authority of the current Kiwanis district board of trustees under the bylaws and policies of the district.
+(10/23) - E. Code of Ethics and Conduct: All SLP district administrators are expected to conduct themselves according to the highest ethical, professional, and moral principles.
+Each administrator shall annually confirm, by signature, that they have read, understand, and accept the specific standards of conduct expected by Kiwanis International.
+Alleged violations of these standards shall be reported to the Designated Director of Kiwanis Youth Programs, who, in their discretion may also inform the Kiwanis International Board Executive Committee.
+(10/23) - F. Removal: An SLP administrator may be removed by either the district governor or by Kiwanis International at its sole discretion.
+If a district administrator believes they were improperly removed pursuant to a decision made by Kiwanis International, they may request an appeal with the Appeals Committee as set forth elsewhere in procedures.
+(10/23) - G. Annual Meeting with Key Club and Circle K Administrators: Each Key Club District Administrator and Circle K District Administrator shall hold an annual meeting, either in person or virtually, with Kiwanis International staff and the District Youth Protection Manager to discuss respective Key Club and Circle K district events and activities and the status of the respective district Key Club and Circle K programs.
 (10/22)